Science in the City Awardees

 2023

-Societal Achievement Award: Cristina Negri is the Director of the Environmental Science Division of the Community Research on Climate and Urban Science (CROCUS) at Argonne National Laboratory.
+Societal Impact Award: Cristina Negri is the Director of the Environmental Science Division of the Community Research on Climate and Urban Science (CROCUS) at Argonne National Laboratory.
 CROCUS is the first urban integrated field laboratory funded by the Department of Energy to conduct neighborhood-scale climate research aimed at advancing scientific understanding and empowering communities to identify climate and energy solutions for a sustainable future.

 2023